Mauryan07/Data-broadcasting-using-nrf24l01/README.md

 2. Access the web interface on the transmitter side through a web browser.
 3. Use the web interface to control and manage the data broadcasting process.
 4. The transmitted data will be received by the nRF24L01 modules on the receiver side.
+5. The received data will be displayed on the SSD1306 OLED display.
+6. If critical words are detected in the received data, the red LED or buzzer will be triggered accordingly.

 ## Contributing